 The earlier we get involved the more impact we can make to achieving a low energy home.
 However if your build has progressed without these measures being high on the list of priorities, we can still advise you on how to achieve optimum air tightness and conduct air tightness tests.

 The list below will give you an idea of typical air leakage paths in a private dwelling:

-When undertaking retrofit projects, we will carry out a thermal imaging survey to ensure the building fabric is reasonably well insulated to enable a renewable heating system such as a ground or sir source heat pump to work to it’s maximum potential.
+It is also possible to obtain good air-tightness in retrofit projects.
+Our first step when undertaking retrofit projects is to carry out a thermal imaging survey.
+The aim of the survey is to ensure the building fabric is reasonably well insulated to enable a renewable heating system such as a ground or air source heat pump to work to its maximum potential.

 To discuss Air Tightness on your project why not give us a call?